Panther Marching Band Audition Info

 Audition Requirements Applicable to All Candidates

 - All prospective candidates are encouraged to audition in person on campus.
-Video auditions will be allowed, but must be submitted prior to March 22.
+Video auditions will be allowed, but must be submitted prior to date of auditions.

 - All prospective candidates must meet the applicable eligibility requirements described below by the date of the audition.
 Eligibility requirements must be verifiable by the Panther March Band office.
 No exceptions.